Read our fact sheet on public holidays and the National Employment Standards.

 - any other relevant matter.

-However, an employee is not entitled to payment if they do not have ordinary hours of work on the public holiday.
+An employee is not entitled to payment if they do not have ordinary hours of work on the public holiday.

 For example, a part-time employee is not entitled to payment if their part-time hours do not include the day of the week on which the public holiday falls.